go-bayes/boilerplate/README.md

 ## Overview

-The `boilerplate` package provides tools for managing and generating standardised text for methods and results sections of scientific reports.
-It handles template variable substitution and supports hierarchical organisation of text through dot-separated paths.
+The `boilerplate` package offers tools for managing and generating standardised text for methods and results sections of scientific reports.
+The package handles template variable substitution and supports hierarchical organisation of text through dot-separated paths.

 ## Installation